-In addition to the 292 solar photovoltaic panels which power both the Nike Store and our deicing stormwater treatment facility at PDX, we commit to 100 percent renewable power each year by purchasing Renewable Energy Certificates.
-Also, our headquarters has a closed-loop geothermal heating and cooling system combined with passive radiant ceiling panels.
+In addition to the 292 solar photovoltaic panels which power the Nike Store and supplement electricity at our deicing stormwater treatment facility at PDX, we commit to 100 percent renewable electricity.
+Also, our LEED Platinum headquarters has a closed-loop geothermal heating and cooling system combined with passive radiant ceiling panels.

 Our climate change strategy focuses on reducing greenhouse gas emissions and adapting to changing climate.
 Our goal by 2020 is to lower all our carbon emissions by 15 percent below 1990 levels.
 By 2016, we already reduced greenhouse emissions by 71 percent through the repowering of the Dredge Oregon, energy efficiency projects, and the purchase of renewable energy certificates.
 We also encourage our partners to minimize their carbon impact, and continue to promote the development of a commercial-scale market and supply chain for regional sustainable alternative fuels.

 We’re a part of the Energy Trust of Oregon’s Strategic Energy Management Program, where we collaborate with other organizations to improve energy practices.
 At PDX, our tenant guidelines encourage energy efficiency in design, and our utility sub-meters provide tenants with information that encourages energy conservation.

 A healthy environment is nothing new for us.
 We’re constantly working to restore land and reduce waste.

 Our zero waste plan aims to reduce the amount of waste that goes to landfill by 90 percent or more.
 Ninety percent of our construction and demolition waste gets kept out of the landfill.
 At our headquarters, we keep 75 percent of all our waste from heading to the landfill.